Measuring Motivations of Crowdworkers: The Multidimensional Crowdworker Motivation Scale: Development of the MCMS

 \section{Development of the MCMS}

-The results of the confirmatory factor analysis conducted on the slightly modified WEIMS and MWMS show the necessity for developing a new scale for measuring the motivations of crowdworkers that is adapted to the idiosyncracies of the crowdwork environment.
-To meet this necessity, we developed the Multidimensional Crowdworker Motivation Scale (MCMS) in three steps.
+The results of our factor analyses conducted on the slightly modified WEIMS and MWMS underscore the necessity for developing a new scale for measuring the motivations of crowdworkers that is adapted to the idiosyncracies of the crowdwork environment.
+To meet this necessity, we developed the Multidimensional Crowdworker Motivation Scale (MCMS).
+The MCMS was developed to provide a psychometrically sound scale that covers the motivational dimensions proposed by self-determination theory and that can be answered by crowdworkers in a limited amount of time.

+We proceeded in three steps.
 First, we compiled a pool of items conceptually suitable for the characteristics of the crowdworking domain.
-Most of the items in the pool were adapted from existing SDT-based motivation scales.
-Second, we selected items from the pool based on exploratory factor analysis on a sample of workers residing in the USA.
-Third, we further reduced the item pool based on exploratory factor analyses on samples from Spanish\footnote{In this paper, we use country demonyms synonymously with the location of workers for better readability.} and Indian crowdworkers.
+An item pool is a set of candidate items that reflect the latent constructs the scale intends to measure.
+During the development of a scale, this set of candidate items is then reduced and refined by deleting items that exhibit undesirable properties such as high loadings on multiple factors or no high loadings on any factor, with the goal of arriving at a final scale with optimized reliability and scale length (e.g. \cite{devellis2016scale, worthington2006scale}).
+Second, we thus selected items from the pool based on an exploratory factor analysis on a sample of workers residing in the USA.
+Third, we further reduced and refined the item pool based on exploratory factor analyses on samples from Spanish\footnote{In this paper, we use country demonyms synonymously with the location of workers for better readability.} and Indian crowdworkers.

-For generating the item pool, we first conducted exploratory factor analysis on the data collected with WEIMS and MWMS in order to identify which items of these scales should be included in the MCMS development item pool.
-For all exploratory factor analyses, we use oblique rotation (promax), because in line with SDT we expect the latent factors to be correlated.
-WEIMS and MWMS items that had very low loadings on the appropriate factor as well as items that had high crossloadings were not included in the pool.
-Furthermore, we added only those items from WEIMS to the pool which were not deemed problematic by MWMS, i.e. we excluded items that were culturally sensitive or that addressed needs rather than motivations.
-We included all items from the MWMS which were conceptually suitable for the crowdworking domain.
-The minimal adaptions to the crowdworking domain described in the previous section were kept.